DataLDana/ABTesting/README.md

 **Still under construction** :)
-Also the code is not the final version.
+<br>Also, the code has not been thoroughly commented on yet.

 # ABTesting